pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 can drive along an arc.
 An arc is a curve, a portion of a circle.
 A single curve is sometimes faster than a combination of straights and turns.

 {% include diagram.html data=page.img_inventor_curve %}

 You choose the _size of the circle_ by setting the radius.
 A big value means a big circle with a wide turn.
 A small value is a tight turn.
 The value cannot be zero.
+To turn in place, just use the simpler _turn_ method we used earlier.
+Choose
-To turn in place, just use simpler _turn_ method we used earlier.
-Choose a positive radius value to drive along a circle on the robot's right.
+a positive radius value to drive along a circle on the robot's right.
 Choose a negative radius for a circle on the left, as shown below.